Share this page

 The global management of Teleperformance has been meeting this week in São Paulo, Brazil, giving me a chance to take a look around this huge city and to meet some local people in possibly the most vibrant of the BRICs … Continue reading

-Posted in Contact Centres, Outsourcing, Current Affairs, Human Resources
+Posted in Contact Centres, Current Affairs, Human Resources, Outsourcing

 Leave a comment